KassieKitsune/PluralQuartz/README.md

 ### Introduction

 ## Installation
-Detailed Instructions for complete newbies soon, in the meantime, if you are brave or comfortable
+Detailed Instructions for complete newbies soon.
+In the meantime if you are already comfortable with your system's terminal, the following instructions will do.

 #### Step 1.
 Follow the Instructions on [installing Vencord from source](https://docs.vencord.dev/installing/)

 #### Step 2.
 Install [pkapi.js](https://github.com/greys-tools/pkapi.js#installation)<br>